danray0424/Shop_VR/README.txt

    * It would be great to leave the AR session active while backing up the navigation stack, and put more than one product into it.
    * Support Resize/move for the 3d objects.
    * Lighting estimation would help the AR objects blend into the real world better.
 As is, they seem a little stark.
    * Currently all photo plane objects are oriented perpendicular to the direction the camera was facing when the AR session started.
-I'd prefer they be placed facing the camera is at the time of the tap.
+I'd prefer they be placed facing the camera at the time of insertion.
 It turns out that detecting the camera's orientation is a complex thing that I didn't have time to understand for this exercise.

 * For UI simplicity I limited the app to iPhone.
 ARKit runs great on iPad, so it would be nice to support that.